cryptobeat/Strategies/README.md

 ```
 <h2>Charts</h2>

-You can publish different information on the charts
+You can publish different information on the charts using @plot option.
+It requires  @setPlotOptions and @setAxisOptions to be set

 ```coffee
 #@engine:1.0